-James Delbourgo was born in Great Britain and educated at East Anglia, Cambridge (Christ's College) and Columbia, and previously taught at McGill University, Montreal, where he directed the program in History and Philosophy of Science, and was Visiting Professor of History of Science at Harvard in 2016; and is an associate of that department.
-His research combines the history of science with imperial and global history and, most recently, the history and sociology of collecting and museums.
+James Delbourgo was born in Great Britain and educated at the University of East Anglia, Cambridge (Christ's College) and Columbia.
+He previously taught at McGill in Montreal, where he directed the program in History and Philosophy of Science, and was Visiting Professor of History of Science at Harvard in 2016; and is an associate of that department.
+His research combines the history of science with imperial and global history and the history and sociology of collecting and museum studies.